Check out October Education at SBBC - Get Started

 5. Responds to stakeholder inquiries

-• Responds to phone, email and written inquiries from potential clients and current stakeholders
+• Respond to phone, email and written inquiries from potential clients and current stakeholders

-• Prioritizes stakeholder needs and respond in a timely and appropriate manner
+• Prioritize stakeholder needs and respond in a timely and appropriate manner

 • Coordinates communications with prospects to discuss sponsorship opportunities